castorini/UniIR-for-Pyserini/README.md

 The following code snippet shows how UniIR models can be used with Pyserini's encoding and indexing pipeline.
 In this example, `clip-sf-large` model is used to encode the `cirr_task7` corpus into dense vector representations.
 Similar steps can be done for on-the-fly query encoding using the QueryEncoder.

+For full compatible use and features, please use/refer to these [wrapper classes](https://github.com/castorini/pyserini/blob/master/pyserini/encode/_uniir.py) in Pyserini.

 ```python
 from pyserini.encode import JsonlCollectionIterator
 from pyserini.encode.optional import FaissRepresentationWriter